-Karnataka, in the South West of India is a prominent tourism hub, attracting tourists from across the world.
-Karnataka tourism has seen a boost owing to its capital, Bangalore emerging as the IT centre of the country.
-The flourish in tourism has triggered the mushrooming of resorts and home-stays across the state facilitating a better travel experience.
+Karnataka, in the south-west of India, is a prominent tourism hub, attracting tourists from across the world.
+Karnataka tourism has seen a boost owing to its capital, Bangalore, which is emerging as the IT centre of the country.
+The flourish in tourism has triggered the mushrooming of resorts and homestays across the state, facilitating a better travel experience.

-Karnataka is geographically divided into the coastal region or 'Karavali', the hilly region or 'Malenadu' which encompasses the Western Ghats and the plains or 'Bayaluseeme' Balayluseeme is further classified into the northern and southern regions.
+Karnataka is geographically divided into the coastal region or Karavali, the hilly region or Malenadu, which encompasses the Western Ghats and the plains or Bayaluseeme; Bayaluseeme is further classified into northern and southern regions.

-Karnataka basically has four seasons in a year, Summer, Monsoon, Post-Monsoon and Winter.
-Post-monsoon from October-December and Winter from January to February are the most pleasant time to visit.
+Karnataka basically has four seasons in a year; summer, monsoon, post-monsoon and winter.
+Post-monsoon from October-December and winter from January to February are the most pleasant times to visit.

 Karnataka tourism has a lot to offer in the 30 districts of the state.
-The state throws a wide range of locations and spots for the one struck by wanderlust whether he is an adventurer, an explorer or the one who is simply smitten by unraveling scenic surprises.
+The state throws a wide range of locations and spots for those struck by wanderlust, whether an adventurer, an explorer or someone who is simply smitten by unravelling scenic surprises.

 Mangalore opens into a vast expanse of coastal area, one of the most prominent beach holiday destinations of Karnataka tourism.
-Surrounding it are major pilgrimage centres of the state like Kollur Mookambika Temple, Udupi Krishna Temple, Horanadu Annapoorneshwari Temple, Sringeri Sarada Temple, Kukke Subramanya, Dharmasthala etc.
+Surrounding it are major pilgrimage centres of the state like Kollur Mookambika Temple, Udupi Krishna Temple, Horanadu Annapoorneshwari Temple, Sringeri Sharada Temple, Kukke Subramanya, Dharmasthala, etc.

-Places of historical interest are innumerable in the state and is an important and inviting aspect of Karnataka tourism.
-Places in Karnataka like Mysore, Badami, Hampi, Belur, Halebid, Sravanabelagoa etc boast sculptural marvels which speaks a thousand tales of the begone era.
+Places of historical interest are innumerable in the state and are an important and inviting aspect of Karnataka tourism.
+Places in Karnataka, like Mysore, Badami, Hampi, Belur, Halebid, Shravanabelagola, etc., boast sculptural marvels which speak a thousand tales of the bygone era.

 For those with the spirit of adventure, there are a lot of places in Karnataka scattered with a wide range of adventure activities.
-Cauvery fishing camp-Bheemeshwari, Galibore & Doddamakali offer a joyous fishing experience.
-Savandurga, Anthargange, Shivgiri, Ramanagaram etc are frequented for Rock Climbing and trekking.
-Honnemardhu, Shivgange, Shivanasamudra, Sangama etc entertain with boating, river rafting, Coracle Rides and other water activities.
+Cauvery fishing camps—Bheemeshwari, Galibore & Doddamakali—offer a joyous fishing experience.
+Savandurga, Anthargange, Shivgiri, Ramanagaram, etc. are frequented for rock climbing and trekking.
+Honnemardu, Shivgange, Shivanasamudra, Sangama, etc. entertain with boating, river rafting, coracle rides and other water activities.

-Wildlife also attracts travellers to places in Karnataka like Bandipur—a famous tiger reserve, Kabini and Nagarhole infested with elephants while BR Hills, Dandeli and Bhadra Wildlife Sanctuary delights one with its wildlife and wilderness.
+Wildlife also attracts travellers to places in Karnataka like Bandipur—a famous tiger reserve—Kabini and Nagarhole are infested with elephants while BR Hills and Dandeli and Bhadra wildlife sanctuaries delight one with their wildlife and wilderness.

 Below are the places in Karnataka categorised according to different holiday needs.